sevagh/MiXiN/README.md

 The CDAE paper uses an STFT of 15 frames with a window size of 1024 (1025 FFT points, representing 2048/2 + 1 non-redundant spectral coefficients) to perform source separation, by training a separate CDAE for each source.
 One CDAE is recommended for each desired source.
 In MiXiN, the sources considered are harmonic/percussive/vocal - this is influenced by the [median-filtering HPSS](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf) and [HPSS vocal separation with CQT](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1007&context=argart) papers.
 This gives us an architecture with 3 CDAEs.

-In MiXiN, the Nonstationary Gabor Transform is used with 96 bins per ocatve and the Bark frequency scale from 0-22050 Hz, available in [my fork of the Python nsgt implementation](https://github.com/sevagh/nsgt).
+In MiXiN, the Nonstationary Gabor Transform is used with 96 bands on the Bark scale from 0-22050 Hz using [my fork](https://github.com/sevagh/nsgt) of the Python [nsgt](https://github.com/grrrr/nsgt) library.
 Think of the NSGT like an STFT with some useful time-frequency properties that might make it more amenable to musical applications - for further reading more musical time-frequency analyses, check out [Judith Brown's first paper on the CQT](https://www.ee.columbia.edu/~dpwe/papers/Brown91-cqt.pdf), [Monika Doerfler's dissertation](http://www.mathe.tu-freiberg.de/files/thesis/gamu_1.pdf) for a treatment of multiple Gabor dictionaries, and [paper 1](https://ltfat.github.io/notes/ltfatnote010.pdf), [paper 2](https://ltfat.github.io/notes/ltfatnote018.pdf) on NSGTs.

 The signal is split into chunk sizes of 44032 samples (representing roughly 1s of audio, divisible by 1024), and NSGT is taken.
 The magnitude of the mixed audio NSGT coefficients is the input to all of the 3 CDAEs, and the outputs are the estimates of vocal, percussive, and harmonic magnitude NSGT coefficients.